Includes access to E-Book

 - Defense in cases of malpractice and complaints to regulatory agencies

-- Custodianship and transfer of patient records
+- Custodianship and transfer of patient records: keeping it safe and legal

 Live class features instructor-lead peer review/feedback regarding student chart notes.